NEONScience/DI-NEON-participants/participants/2017-RemoteSensing/pre-institute2-git/Ponce-Guillermo.md

 **Questions:**

-1. How can we use AOP data to support the validation of plant productivity estimates from satellite-measurements, right now we h?
+1. How can we use AOP data to support the validation of plant productivity estimates from satellite-measurements?
 2. How AOP data can be used in semi-arid shrub-grasslands?
-Learn from NEON's experiences using AOP data in this type of biome
+Learn from NEON's experiences using AOP data in this type of biome.

 *I really would like to have the opportunity to start a collaboration to draft a study during the Data Institute week.*